chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 And concluded with a quick group celebration at the lodge.

-Especially with no other guests in the park and in an already pretty isolated corner of the country that gets very few visitors, being out there for these three days seeing almost no other people felt very real/natural (aside from the excessive biscuits and spaghetti) and is definitely one of my most memorable trips.
+Especially with no other guests in the park and in an already pretty isolated corner of the country that gets very few visitors, being out there for these 3 days seeing almost no other people felt very special and very real (aside from the excessive biscuits and spaghetti that were a little out of place) and is definitely one of my most memorable trips.